patrick-5546/notes/docs/index.md

 I created this website to:

 1. Consolidate all my resources and references in one place.
-I just hate it when I recognize an error message but forget how I resolved it.
-Or when I revisit a tool and have to relearn how it works.
+I just hate it when I recognize an error message but forgot how I resolved it.
+Or when I revisit a tool and forgot how it works.
 Thus, I plan to record what I learn here while it is fresh in my memory.

 2. Further my understanding of what I learn by writing it in my own words.
 This improves learning